-Reference Number: ARSA/NW/A9 /SCH2 - A9 Ord of Caithness Location A9 Ord of Caithness Grid Reference 305659, 917975 Problem Single carriageway and climbing lane prone to snow accumulations, drifting and jack-knifing of articulated vehicles on steep inclines.
+Reference Number: ARSA/N IW/A9 /SCH2 - A9 Ord of Caithness Location A9 Ord of Caithness Grid Reference 305659, 917975 Problem Single carriageway and climbing lane prone to snow accumulations, drifting and jack-knifing of articulated vehicles on steep inclines.
 Has this site experienced problems before or is it an identified risk?
 Due to accumulation of snow road has been closed in previous winters.
-Detailed Mitigation Measures Out and Million Co.
-Application of a Life and cold on inclination of this condition Optional Mitigation Measures Application of additional salt on inclines at drivers discretion.
-Consideration to the application of Safecote/Brine pre-wetting mix (Alternative De-icer) if very low temperatures are forecast.
-Front line treatment route 20-11 40g treatment route 40-13 ■ Cat B PB-1 (1 st November to 31 st March).
+Detailed Mitigation Measures Optional Mitigation Measures Application of additional salt on inclines at drivers discretion.
+Micasures Consideration to the application of Safecote/Brine pre-wetting mix (Alternative De-icer) if very low temperatures are forecast. ■ Front line treatment route 20-11 ■ 40g treatment route 40-13 ■ Cat B PB-1 (1st November to 31st March).
 Monitoring of conditions, including cameras at Ord Ousdale by Duty Supervisor.
 Deployment of reserve vehicles, located as identified below.
 Use of patrol vehicles outwith scheduled patrol times.
 Representative deployed to MART.
 Deployment of vehicles with welfare kits as standard.
 When enacted The measures detailed above will be in place prior to the event based on a forecast of significant snow fall in a short space of time with a high degree of forecaster confidence.
 In cases of low or medium forecaster confidence dialogue may be opened with Transport Scotland regarding extent of mitigation.
 Reactive implementation when monitoring of conditions indicates requirement.
 Who enacts Winter Service Duty Supervisor supported by Duty Officer.
-Who will manage the response Winter Service Manager supported by Duty Supervisor based in Control Room.
+Who will manage the Winter Service Manager supported by Duty Supervisor based in Control response Room.
 Are diversion routes to be used?
 No alternative diversion route available.
 Northbound vehicles will be stacked or turned at Helmsdale.
 Southbound vehicles will be stacked or turned at Dunbeath.
-Deployment of resources The following resources are available for deployment: • 1 frontline spreader/plough (Dunbeath), 1 patrol spreader/plough (Brora), 4G NORTH WEST UNIT WINTER SERVICE PLAN Rev 2.0 2015/16
+Deployment of resources The following resources are available for deployment: 1 frontline spreader/plough (Dunbeath), 1 patrol spreader/plough (Brora), 4G NORTH WEST UNIT WINTER SERVICE PLAN Rev 1.0 2015/16

 1 alternative access spreader/plough (Thurso), 1 reserve spreader/plough (Dunbeath), and 1 snowblower (Bridgepoint) deployed locations at Duty Supervisor discretion.
 Use of VMS Contact Traffic Scotland to display messages on VMS X4, X5 and X6.
-Other measures put in Closure of snowgates at Navidale and Berriedale. place Assistance from additional Transport Scotland resources Assistance from Transport Scotland Communications to agree message out to be put out to the media.
-Ocotiana resources Assistance from External Sources Assistance from Northern Constabulary in implementing road closures if deemed necessary.
+0.1 Closure of snowgates at Navidale and Berriedale.
+Other measures put in place Closure of showgates at Navidale and Defrictiale.
+Assistance from additional Transport Scotland resources Assistance from Transport Scotland Communications to agree message out to be put out to the media.
+Assistance from External Sources Assistance from Northern Constabulary in implementing road closures if deemed necessary.
 Local Authority (The Highland Council) driver based at Thurso.
 Vehicle Recovery through Police Scotland Contracts if vehicles become stuck.